Ive (group): Ambassadorship

 In September 2022, Ive was appointed as ambassador for the Korean Red Cross' annual "Everyone Campaign" to promote volunteering.

 Endorsements

-In August 2022, Ive appeared as a model for SK Telecom's "V Coloring," a subscription-based video ringback tone service.
-In January 2023, Ive was selected as model for the "2023 Pepsi Project," a collaboration between Starship Entertainment and Pepsi.
-On January 21, 2023, Ive has been selected as new model for Papa John's Pizza.
+In August 2022, Ive appeared as a model for SK Telecom's "V Coloring", a subscription-based video ringback tone service.
+In January 2023, Ive was selected as model for the "2023 Pepsi Project", a collaboration between Starship Entertainment and Pepsi.
+The same month, Ive was chosen as the new model for Papa John's Pizza.
+In April, they became a model for Kwangdong Pharmaceutical's corn silk tea.
+In June, Ive became the ambassadors of Puma in the Asia and Pacific.
+On July 13, the group released the promotional single "I Want" in collaboration with Pepsi.

 Philanthropy

-On February 14, 2023, Ive and Starship Entertainment donated ₩150 million for emergency relief efforts towards the earthquakes in Turkey and Syria.
+On February 14, 2023, Ive and Starship Entertainment donated 150 million KRW to the Hope Bridge National Disaster Relief Association for emergency relief efforts after the earthquakes in Turkey and Syria.